santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS/README.md

 # 7️⃣ MIS Automation

-The reporting workflow is designed so that updated daily business files can be processed without manually rebuilding the entire MIS.
+The reporting workflow is designed so that updated business data can be processed without manually rebuilding the complete MIS.

 Automation uses: